Prepare For Fjällräven Classic – Part 3: How To Pack

 With that being said, here’s our quick guide on how you should pack your (65 litre) backpack.

-At the bottom is where your sleeping gear you should.
+At the bottom is where your sleeping gear should go.
 It’s well protected from the rain down there and seeing as you don’t need it until last – and this is the most inaccessible part of the pack – it’s best placed there.
 By sleeping gear we mean sleeping bag, sleeping clothes – preferably in a pack bag – toiletries and an inflatable sleeping mat.

 If your sleeping mat is of the more ridgid, roll-out variety, then we suggest using this to stabilise your backpack from within.
 You can fold it in half and wrap it around your gear.